Nikovash/bitoreum-builder/README.md

 ## 🚀 Features

 - ✅ Updates & Upgrades Distro
-- ✅ Checks & installs for needed software and dependencies
+- ✅ Checks for & installs needed software/dependencies
 - ✅ Python 3.10.17 installer (first-run only)
 - ✅ Clone from `main` or any custom branch
 - ✅ Select build target: